Govt trying to divert attention from real issues like price rise: Cong | Politics

 ''Why is it that the government keeps trying to distract the attention of the people from these issues to non-issues.

+Khera also alleged that the country was paying the price of the prime minister's mistakes.

-''The 7.5 years of Mr. Modi have been a long chain of mistakes, some acknowledged and some realized and some not.
-Why should the country pay a price for this series of these mistakes of Mr. Modi,'' he asked.
+''The 7.5 years of Mr Modi have been a long chain of mistakes, some acknowledged and some realised and some not.
+Why should the country pay a price for this series of these mistakes of Mr Modi,'' he asked.

 The Congress leader said as a responsible opposition, they will not allow the attention of the country to be distracted and will keep bringing the narrative back on the everyday problems.

-He said the government has realized some of its mistakes after the results of the recently-concluded by-elections and '''will realize them more in the next round of assembly elections''.
+He said the government has realised some of its mistakes after the results of the recently-concluded by-elections and '''will realise them more in the next round of assembly elections''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)